First Info - IAYC 2018 (29th July - 18th August)

 You can withdraw your application at any time before we receive the participation fee.
 If you want to drop out after that, and if we manage to fill up your place, we will refund you the full participation fee less an administration fee.
-This administration fee is 50 EUR if you drop out before the 6th of July and 100 EUR if you do it after (6th of July included).
+This administration fee is 50 EUR if you drop out before the 19th of July and 100 EUR if you do it after (19th of July included).
 In the unlikely case we don’t manage to fill up your place the participation fee is non-refundable.

 If financial reasons keep you from applying, then we encourage you to seek support from our limited grant programme.
-Write to firstname.lastname@example.org to obtain a grant application form.
+Contact email@example.com to obtain instructions about the grant application procedure.
 In order to apply for a grant, you need to fill in both the normal application and the grant application (grant applications will only be accepted together with the normal application, i.e. you cannot apply for a grant after you have already been accepted to attend the camp).

 Choosing your working group